 · Get to know your significant other’s coworkers

 · Travel Solo

-With all the family responsibilities, career changes and moving to different cities, it can be frustrating that someone who was once there every day hasn't texted you in over a year.
-Navigating how to reconnect with a friend can be tricky, but it's incredibly rewarding when you're able to bring someone you love back into your life.
+With all the family responsibilities, career changes, and moving to different cities, it can be frustrating that someone who was always there every day hasn’t texted you in over a year.
+Navigating how to reconnect with a friend can be tricky, but it shows how strong a friendship is when you can bring someone you love back into your life.

 Some ways to reconnect with old friends:

 · Plan ahead